aaronparker/aaronparker.github.io/_posts/2007-01-28-unattended-windows-vista-tech-on-windows-xp2003.md

   * Remote Desktop Connection 6.0 [ [Windows XP 32-bit](http://download.microsoft.com/download/7/0/9/709358f0-4d6e-4d0d-bd41-9dde83446fed/WindowsXP-KB925876-x86-ENU.exe) | [Windows Server 2003 32-bit](http://download.microsoft.com/download/8/8/7/8879aabf-6352-4ffe-a65a-11b3f70eb6eb/WindowsServer2003-KB925876-x86-ENU.exe) ]
   * Link Layer Topology Discovery (LLTD) Responder [ [Windows XP 32-bit](http://download.microsoft.com/download/0/5/f/05fc30db-e7af-4488-a3a8-23999328e4bd/WindowsXP-KB922120-v5-x86-ENU.exe) ]

-The approach I&#8217;ve taken here are direct command lines for installing these applications as you would do with a custom Windows CD or installing after Windows is installed on the computer.
+The approach I've taken here are direct command lines for installing these applications as you would do with a custom Windows CD or installing after Windows is installed on the computer.
 You could fit these installs to tools such as Microsoft SMS or Altiris Deployment Solution.
-If you deploy via Group Policy then you&#8217;ll have to take a different approach.
+If you deploy via Group Policy then you'll have to take a different approach.

-Here&#8217;s a breakdown for each application including the command line you need to use for an unattended or silent install.
+Here's a breakdown for each application including the command line you need to use for an unattended or silent install.
 I have the Windows XP version executables listed, so for Windows Server 2003 you will have to adjust the file names.

 ### Windows Internet Explorer 7